ARE BASEBALL CARDS GAMBLING

 Others argue that the primary activity of collecting baseball cards is different than pure gambling in important ways.
 Most people who purchase cards are doing so to build their collections and enjoy the hobby, sport, and players – not solely or even primarily for profit.
 While value and chance are part of the experience, cards are meant to be used and treasured as collectables rather than immediately cashed out or traded for monetary gain like traditional gambling outcomes.
 The potential future sale of cards also depends more on long-term factors like player performance and popularity rather than the immediate outcome of a random draw.

-Read also: PRICING FOR BASEBALL CARDS TOPPS 1964
+Read also: CLASSIC BASEBALL CARDS 1992

 Proponents of considering baseball cards a form of gambling also point to the booster box and mega box products sold by card companies like Topps and Panini.
 These large bundled packages often contain numerous random card packs, with the aim of improving one’s odds of obtaining rare and valuable chase cards.
 While having a collectable component, the purpose and appeal of these products seems to center more on the pursuit of a payoff card through random selection.
 The monetary risk and chance-based nature of not knowing the specific contents is seen by some experts as akin to playing a slot machine or lottery game for a big payout.